richplastow/20231104-running-rust-four-ways/README.md

 ```

 Create 'scripts/test-2-node-wrapper.js', which will run unit tests on the
 wrapper.js module, and also run integration tests on the cli.js app:
+`code scripts/test-2-node-wrapper.js`

 ```js
 // scripts/test-2-node-wrapper.js